petersolimine/AgentWorld/readme.md

 If you want to follow along with the game, you can open a new terminal and navigate to the `frontend` directory, then run `npm install` and `npm run dev`.
 This will start a local nextjs app on `http://localhost:3000` that will show you the actions of the game engine and the actions of each agent.

+If you are _not_ running the server but want to view the frontend, edit `server/.env` with the server url :8080, run `npm i`, and then `npm run dev`.

 ### 3. Run an agent, and connect to a remote server 🤖→
 There are three ways to do this.
 You can either
 1. Run the sample agent written in node.js, which requires nodejs _and_ Docker to be installed